Kotlin/anko/README.md

 }
 ```

-Also see [Extending Koan](#extending-koan) if you need an to create top-level DSL views.
+Also see [Extending Koan](#extending-koan) if you need to create top-level DSL views.

 ### Using with Gradle